 “It’s fear of the political-correctness brigade that has stopped my colleagues going public — quite sensibly, as it turns out.
 But I felt I owed it to the taxpayers who are funding the welfare state to publish these data.”
 Adam Perkins.

-Tax payers who “fund the welfare state” are not a discrete class of citizens: most of them come to rely on it as a safety net to ensure they can meet their basic needs at some time in their life, and those currently claiming social security benefits, who are not all of the same people who did last year, still contribute to one of the largest sources of revenue for the Treasury – VAT and other stealth taxes, such as council tax.
+Tax payers who “fund the welfare state” are not a discrete class of citizens: most of them come to rely on it as a safety net to ensure they can meet their basic needs at some time in their life.
+Those currently claiming social security benefits, who are not all of the same people who did last year or the year before, still contribute to one of the largest sources of revenue for the Treasury – VAT and other stealth taxes, such as council tax.
 In fact almost all benefits are paid back as taxes.
 The biggest beneficiaries of welfare are those employed to administrate it, especially the growing number of private sector “providers”.

-The problem of discrete disciplinary discursive practices and idiomatic semantics, each presenting the problem of complex internal rules of interpretation, was seemingly sidestepped by Perkins, who transported himself simply on leaps of semantic faith to doggedly pursue and reach his neoliberal destination.
-He is certainly very fluent in the language of New Right Conservatism.
+The problem of discrete disciplinary discursive practices and idiomatic semantics, each presenting the problem of complex internal rules of interpretation, was seemingly sidestepped by Perkins, who transported himself with apparent ease simply on leaps of semantic faith to doggedly pursue and reach his neoliberal destination.
+He is certainly very fluent in the language of New Right Conservatism, it has to be said.
+I’m certain he must be very good friends with Charles Murray, of the Bell Curve fame during the Thatcher and Reagan era..

 Many from across the political spectrum have objected to Perkins’s book because of the strong whiff of eugenics and social Darwinism that has hit the fan, along with the stench of the long-rotten corpse of Nazism.
 The atrocities associated with essentialising social groups – attributing “natural”, essential characteristics to members of specific culturally defined groups (based on gender, age, ethnic, “racial”, socioeconomic status, for example) – were thought to be long buried under the brutal and horrifying lessons of history, and quite properly considered taboo.